-- Average length of time between observed failures. - Only considers time where system operating. - Requires the timestamp of each failure and the timestamp of when the system resumed service. - Used for systems with long user sessions, where crashes can cause major issues. - E.g., saving requires resource (disc/CPU/memory) consumption.
+- Average time between observed failures. - Only considers time where system operating. - Requires time of each failure and time when system resumed service. - Used for systems with long user sessions, where crashes can cause major issues. - E.g., saving requires resource (disc/CPU/memory) consumption.